 A Master's-level subject is studied in the Master's program.
-Elective modules are listed in the Special Provisions of these exam regulations and are to be specified in the module handbook published at the beginning of each semester.
+The modules to be selected are set out in the Special Provisions of these exam regulations; details are published in the module handbooks issued at the start of each semester.